N3PDF/pycompressor/README.md

 ```bash
 ./tools/compressed_grid.py PDF_NAME
 ```
-Finally, in order to generate ERF plots, run the command below inside of the compressed folder (this requires root):
+Finally, in order to generate ERF plots, copy the file `compressor_validate.C` in `tools` into the compressed folder and run (this requires root):
 ```bash
 root -l compressor_validate.C
 ```